rgora/HVPT-EDS/README.md

 For the details of the approach and the present implementation checkout the WiKi.

-The usage of the scripts is rather self-explanatory, however, I have prepared a short tutorial which is available through project's wiki.
+The usage of the scripts is rather self-explanatory, however, I have prepared a short [Tutorial](https://github.com/rgora/HVPT-EDS/wiki/Tutorial) which is available through project's wiki.